2026 World Cup Golden Boot Odds: Early Favorites, Tiebreakers & Betting Preview

 The Golden Boot is one of the most bet-on awards at every World Cup, given to the tournament’s leading scorer.

-With new stars rising and several legends potentially making their final appearance in 2026, the race for the Golden Boot is shaping up to be one of the most wide-open in recent tournament history.
-And with the full tournament picture starting to take shape through our World Cup Mock Draw, we’re already getting a clearer sense of which players could benefit from favorable group-stage paths.
+With new stars rising and several legends potentially making their final appearance in 2026, the Golden Boot market is already shaping up as one of the most competitive in recent tournament history.

 2026 World Cup Golden Boot odds